h0tbird/coreseed/docs/docs/checklist.md

 ```

 <br>
-#### <span class="glyphicon glyphicon glyphicon-pencil" aria-hidden="true"></span> *The resource demand for a given task is higher than the available resources co-located on a single worker node.
-Therefore, the Marathon task stays in the waiting state forever.*
+<h4><span class="glyphicon glyphicon glyphicon-pencil" aria-hidden="true"></span> <em>The resource demand for a given task is higher than the available resources co-located on a single worker node.
+Therefore, the Marathon task stays in the waiting state forever.</em></h4>
 <hr>

 This is not really an error, you can: